apparebit/deface/docs/installation.rst

    Execute ``./run.py -h`` in your terminal to see the list of supported commands and their (short) descriptions.

-``run.py`` has commands for all development tasks from bootstrap to making a release.
-Yet it also has *no* external dependencies (beyond Python and pip) and comprises a little more than 500 well-documented and -structured lines of code.
-Hence, if the need arises, you can easily modify existing commands or add entirely new ones yourself.
+``run.py`` has commands for all development tasks ranging from initial setup to making a release.
+Nonetheless, it has no runtime requirement beyond Python since it installs all packages needed, including the package manager, itself.
+At the same time, it comprises only a little more than 500 well-documented and well-structured lines of code.
+Hence you can easily modify existing commands or add new ones yourself.

 To do so, look for the ``@command`` decorator.
-It registers a function as implementation for a command of the same name.
+It registers a function as implementation of a command with the same name.
 The function can either take no arguments — a so-called *simple* command — or arbitrarily many positional arguments — a so-called *special* command. ``run.py`` can execute any number of simple commands per invocation.
-But it can only ever execute one special command, since that command receives all arguments following the command name.
+But it can only ever execute one special command, since ``run.py`` passes through all arguments following the command name to the implementation.